durrantlab/POVME/docs/volume.md

-# POVME Volume Command Documentation
+# Computing volume

-The `povme volume` command in POVME (POcket Volume MEasurer) is designed to compute and analyze the volume of molecular pockets based on user-specified inclusion and exclusion regions.
+The `povme volume` command in POVME is designed to compute and analyze the volume of molecular pockets based on user-specified inclusion and exclusion regions.
 This command can process both static protein structures and molecular dynamics (MD) trajectories to identify binding pocket volumes and characteristics.

-## YAML Configuration for `povme volume`
+## YAML configuration

-The command is configured through a YAML input file.
-Below is an example configuration:
+The command is configured through a YAML input file that will be used to update [`PocketVolumeConfig`][config.volume.PocketVolumeConfig] that defines the parameters for pocket volume calculations.

 ```yaml
 grid_spacing: 1.0